-- 12.6.
-Aspirate samples from each well with a pipette. - Optional: Large Volume Wash: Place membranes into a clean container(s).
-Add 20-30 ml of Wash Buffer I per
+12.6.
+Aspirate samples from each well with a pipette.

+NOTE: The 20X Wash Buffer Concentrates I and II must be diluted 20-fold before use.
+See Reagent Prepartion Section for details.

-- membrane, and wash at RT with gentle shaking or rocking for 30-45 min.
-Return membranes to the 8-well tray. - 12.8.
-Pipette 2 mL of 1X Wash Buffer I into each well and incubate for 5 minutes at room temperature (RT).
-Repeat this 2 more times for a total of 3 washes using fresh buffer and aspirating out the buffer completely each time. - 12.9.
-Pipette 2 mL of 1X Wash Buffer II into each well and incubate for 5 minutes at room temperature (RT).
-Repeat this 1 more time for a total of 2 washes using fresh buffer and aspirating out the buffer completely each time. - NOTE: From this point forward, only one membrane per well. - 12.10.
-Pipette 1 mL of 1X Biotinylated Antibody Cocktail into the appropriate well and incubate for 1.5 to 2 hours at room temperature (RT) or overnight at 2-8°C. - NOTE: Ensure only C6 antibody vials are used with C6 membranes and only C7 antibody vials are used with C7 membranes. - 12.11.
-Aspirate the Biotinylated Antibody Cocktail from each well. - 12.12.
-Wash membranes as directed in Steps 12.7 and 12.8. - 12.13.
-Pipette 2 mL of 1X HRP-Conjugated Streptavidin into each well and incubate for 2 hours at room temperature (RT) or overnight at 2-8°C. - 12.14.
-Aspirate HRP-Conjugated Streptavidin from each well. - 12.15.
-Wash membranes as directed in Steps 12.7 and 12.8. - 12.16.
-Transfer the membranes, printed side up, onto a sheet of chromatography paper, tissue paper, or blotting paper lying on a flat surface (such as a bench top). - NOTE: Do not allow membrane to dry out during detection. - 12.17.
-Remove any excess wash buffer by blotting the membrane edges with another piece of paper. - 12.18.
-Transfer and place the membranes, printed side up, onto a plastic sheet (provided) lying on a flat surface.
+- 12.7.
+Wash Buffer I Wash: Pipette 2 mL of 1X Wash Buffer I into each well and incubate for 5 minutes at RT.
+Repeat this 2 more times for a total of 3 washes using fresh buffer and aspirating out the buffer completely each time. - 12.8.
+Wash Buffer II Wash: Pipette 2 mL of 1X Wash Buffer II into each well and incubate for 5 minutes at RT.
+Repeat this 1 more time for a total of 2 washes using fresh buffer and aspirating out the buffer completely each time.

+NOTE: From this point forward, only one membrane per well.

+NOTE: The Biotinylated Antibody Cocktail must be prepared before use.
+See Reagent Prepartion Section for details.

+12.9.
+Pipette 1 mL of the prepared Biotinylated Antibody Cocktail into the appropriate well and incubate for 1.5 to 2 hours at RT OR overnight at 2-8°C.

+NOTE: Ensure only C6 antibody vials are used with C6 membranes and only C7 antibody vials are used with C7 membranes.

+- 12.10.
+Aspirate biotinylated antibody cocktail from each well. - 12.11.
+Wash membranes as directed in Steps 12.7 and 12.8.
+NOTE: The 1,000X HRP-Streptavidin Concentrate must be diluted before use.
+See Reagent Prepartion Section for details. - 12.12.
+Pipette 2 mL of 1X HRP-Streptavidin into each well and incubate for 2 hours at RT OR overnight at 2-8°C. - 12.13.
+Aspirate HRP-Streptavidin from each well. - 12.14.
+Wash membranes as directed in Steps 12.7 and 12.8.

+NOTE: Do not allow membranes to dry out during detection. - 12.15.
+Transfer the membranes, printed side up, onto a sheet of chromatography paper, tissue paper, or blotting paper lying on a flat surface (such as a benchtop).